jbcoe/value_types/DRAFT.md

 ### Deep copies

-Copies of `indirect<T>` and `polymorphic<T>` should own copies of the owned object.
-In the case of `polymorphic<T>` this means that the copy should own a copy of a potentially derived type object.
+Copies of `indirect<T>` and `polymorphic<T>` should own copies of the owned object created with the copy constructor of the owned object.
+In the case of `polymorphic<T>` this means that the copy should own a copy of a potentially derived type object created with the copy constructor of the derived type object.

 ### `const` propagation